 *Currently online due to Covid.
 Please see our Facebook page to get the zoom link.

-Tea & Cakes on Wednesdays – free superb cakes made in-house by the Kellogg catering team served at 4.00pm in the Richardson Lounge, each Wednesday during term.
+Free superb cakes made in-house by the Kellogg catering team served every Wednesday during term time!

 At any time, you can contact Charles and Natalie about any issue; they will also provide out-of-hours assistance (i.e. 7.15pm – 8.30am) including key support and emergencies on 07932 951849.
 Natalie is probably your first point of contact for welfare related things.